 The Physical Mechanisms of Purring

-For years, it has been nearly impossible to figure out how cats actually purr.
+For years, it has been nearly impossible to figure out the purring mechanism.
 The current theory on how they purr is:

 When Do Cats Begin to Purr?